Running Combat

 Ship To Ship Combat

 There are a variety of vehicles across the world for land, sea, air, and space.
-Some of these can be used by anyone while others require skill ranks to be able to operate.
-Some skill ranks increase the potential for your character to use vehicles to their maximum performance.
+Some of these can be used by anyone while others require skills to be able to operate.
+Some skills increase the potential for your character to use vehicles to their maximum performance.
 Thanks to this skilled pilots can take out the unskilled while using inferior vehicles.

 Ship to ship combat uses the same rule of twenty system as normal combat.
 The attacker/defender bonuses are affected by dexterity, skills, and vehicular statistics.
 Vehicle statistics vary depending on size and type.
 A carrier will not move as fast as a fighter but it can take a lot more damage.
 Different vehicles have various armaments and deal various damage levels.
 There is an additional 2d20 damage dealt when the target is outside of a vehicle.

 There are different ways a vehicle can be obtained.
 Some can be bought while others can be assigned to you.
 Military vehicles are obtained by proving yourself to the respective military, being loaned one for a battle, or if you are feeling lucky stolen.
-Unique vehicles are not obtainable though you may find yourself working on or battling them.
+You may find yourself working on or battling unique vehicles.

 Characters with vehicle skills are able to link attacks together.
 This allows multiple characters to strike the same target together to inflict more damage to larger targets.
 This does not affect smaller vehicles when in dogfight scenarios.